Home > Blog Posts > 7 Easy Ways You Can Get Fit On A Budget

 To start, just put on you joggers, pull out the yoga mat and get online!
 YouTube is overflowing with free exercise videos ready to guide you through a range of different exercises.
 And if that’s not your thing, try checking out some free fitness apps.
 There are plenty out there that can help guide you through your training, track your progress, and mark your goals.
 So, if you’re looking to get fit on a budget, it’s worth trying out your other options.

-When we think of social activities going out for drinks, catching a movie or having a meal is often the first to come to mind.
+When we think of social activities, going out for drinks, catching a movie or having a meal is often the first thing to come to mind.
 But instead of staying sedentary, why not incorporate your social catch-ups into your daily exercise goals?
 Gather your friends to run your own mini yoga class in the backyard.
-Get the heart-rate up and the conversation flowing with an extended bike ride or walk.
+Get the heart-rate up, and the conversation flowing with an extended bike ride or walk.
 Whatever you prefer, all you need to do is get active.

 What better way to get fit on a budget than to make use of your local and free active events?
 In most Australian cities, you’ll find there are a wide variety of fitness and well-being activities you could take advantage of.
 Often these events will have options for every age, fitness level, and ability.
 So, why not give them a go?

 To start, we recommend checking out the Live Life Get Active and Parkrun initiatives.
 Available nationwide in a range of locations, these free programs are organised by not for profit organisations.
-Live Life Get Active offers free outdoor fitness sessions in a number of destinations that cover everything from yoga to boxing.
+Live Life Get Active offers free outdoor fitness sessions in several destinations that cover everything from yoga to boxing.
 You can register for the nearest class on their website.
-Alternatively, Parkun organises free weekly 5 km runs across the country.
-Everyone is welcome to join and it’s easy to register for an event near you on their website.
+Alternatively, Parkrun organises free weekly 5 km runs across the country.
+Everyone is welcome to join, and it’s easy to register for an event near you on their website.

 When it comes to our health, you’ve probably heard that it’s 80% diet and 20% exercise.
 The Australian Department of Health says eating well helps reduce the risk of heart disease as well as improve our sleeping patterns and energy levels.
 Diet can also be a major area where we tend to waste our money.
 According to environmental charity OzHarvest, in Australia, one in five shopping bags end up in the bin.
 That’s $3,800 worth of groceries each year!

-If you’re trying to get fit on a budget, there’s no point buying healthy food that will ultimately end up moldy in your crisper.
+If you’re trying to get fit on a budget, there’s no point buying healthy food that will ultimately end up mouldy in your crisper.
 Before you head to the store, create a meal plan for the week ahead and stick to this shopping list.
-You’ll save money on wasted food and it’ll be easier to stay on track with your new healthy diet.
+You’ll save money on wasted food, and it’ll be easier to stay on track with your new healthy diet.

 There are countless sites and apps out there that can help you to map out your meal plan.
 For ideas on some delicious and nutritious recipes, check out the Queensland Government’s Healthier website or taste.com.au.
 We also recommend trying the MealBoard or Paprika apps to help you with your planning.